 So far, no consistent link has been shown between what a child eats and their ADHD symptoms.
 Although some parents find that a specific diet works for their child, it is always difficult to know whether the family started interacting differently when the diet was introduced and whether these behavioural changes were instead responsible for the improvement in symptoms.

-Nevertheless, for general health, it is wise for children to eat a balanced diet containing a wide variety of nutritious foods.
-Be particularly wary of excluding whole food groups as this can potentially be harmful to your child’s development.
+For general health, it’s important for children to eat a balanced diet containing a wide variety of nutritious foods.
+Be particularly wary of excluding whole food groups as this can potentially be harmful to your child’s health and development.

 At present, there is not enough evidence that dietary supplements can reduce ADHD symptoms.